The Pollinator Garden and Memorial Grove

 In 2023 Chris Thibeault fitted the Bugtel with a roof to protect its inhabitants from rain and excess moisture, which can degrade the materials and potentially harm the bugs.

-In 2025 we’ll be refreshing the Bugtel contents with additional materials like broken plant pots, pinecones, and wood slices.
-We’ll also be adding more insect sheltering and nesting options with a mason bee hotel and DIY projects like Ladybug Lodges, a Toad Abode, Bumblebee Hotels, a Bug Snug, Butterfly Puddler, and a sandy habitat for ground-nesting bees.
+In 2025 we refreshed the Bugtel contents with additional materials like broken plant pots, pinecones, and wood slices.
+We also added more insect sheltering and nesting options with a mason bee hotel and DIY projects like Ladybug Lodges, a Toad Abode, Bumblebee Hotels, a Bug Snug, Butterfly Puddler, and a sandy habitat for ground-nesting bees.
 You might want to try some of these in your own garden!
+Check out the DIY Insect Shelters section for more info.

 What’s in our Bugtel?